DeemoONeill/DeemoONeill.github.io/pydantic_intro.md

 If, however, you are pulling data from external APIs or parsing user data then Pydantic is a powerful tool to have on your belt.

-## quick example
+## Quick example

-in this example we are making a `TestClass` which has 3 fields: an int, a str and either an int or bool.
+In this example we are making a `TestClass` which has 3 fields: an int, a str and either an int or bool.

 When we pass data in we can see that the string gets case as an int, the next arg